Syensqo

-Syensqo (pronounced “Science Co.”) is a Belgian multinational materials company, headquartered in Brussels, Belgium.
+Syensqo (pronounced “Science Co”) is a Belgian multinational chemicals and advanced materials company, headquartered in Brussels, Belgium.
 It was established in December 2023, through the spin-off from Solvay.
-The current CEO is Ilham Kadri, who previously was the CEO of Solvay.
+The current CEO is Mike Radossich, who succeeded Ilham Kadri in January 2026.

 Syensqo has been publicly listed since December 11, 2023 and joined the BEL20 soon after.

-The company is present globally with 62 industrial sites and 12 major R&D centers, and it employs 13,000 people in 30 countries.
+The company is present globally with 54 industrial sites and 12 major R&D centers, and it employs 13,000 people in 30 countries.

 History

 In 2022, Solvay announced the intention to separate into two independent stock listed companies: Solvay and Syensqo.

 Solvay would retain its historic soda ash, Peroxides, Silica, and Coatis production, as well as the Specialty Chemicals division.
 The Materials, Composites, and Solutions divisions were split off into Syensqo.
 The goal of separating the two companies was to give independence and flexibility in pursuing different strategies.

 The name Syensqo is explained as follows: SY represents the first and last letters in Solvay.
 EN is a nod to Solvay’s founder, Ernest Solvay.
 SYENS refers to Solvay’s scientific heritage, which goes back to 1911, when Ernest Solvay brought 24 scientists together for the first Solvay Conference.
 Q refers to quantum physics, which was discussed at the conference.
 QO is for company.

 On Friday, December 8, 2023, shareholders approved the plan to split Solvay into two separate entities.
-As a result, Ilham Kadri, former CEO of Solvay, is the CEO of Syensqo, whereas Philippe Kehren becomes CEO of Solvay.
+As a result, Ilham Kadri, former CEO of Solvay, became the CEO of Syensqo, whereas Philippe Kehren became the CEO of Solvay.

 The split became effective on December 11th, 2023, with shares listed on Euronext Brussels and Euronext Paris.
 On September 16, 2024 Syensqo announced its intention to delist from Euronext Paris.

-Corporate affairs

-The company's headquarters is located in Brussels, Belgium.
+Operations

 Syensqo researches and produces advanced materials for use in both industrial and consumer applications.
-Its businesses include specialty polymers, composites, surfactants, aroma, technology solutions and oil & gas, as well as growth platforms in batteries, green hydrogen, thermoplastic composites, renewable materials, and biotechnology.
+Its businesses include specialty polymers, composites, surfactants, aroma, technology solutions, as well as growth platforms in batteries, green hydrogen, thermoplastic composites, renewable materials, and biotechnology.

+Business segments

+Syensqo’s activities are organized into two primary business segments: Materials and Performance & Care.